Global Destination Reviews: Queenstown, New Zealand

 Tucked away on the southern end of the planet sits one of the most naturally spectacular countries in the world.
-Some Lord of the Rings fans know this as Middle Earth however, the rest of the world call it New Zealand.
-We're taking you to a patch of NZ that boasts endless picture perfect scenery, extreme sports, huge waterfalls, a few zillion sheep and some of the best mountains you ever did slide down.
+Some Lord of the Rings fans know this as Middle Earth, however, the rest of the world call it New Zealand.
+We're taking you to a patch of NZ that boasts endless picture-perfect scenery, extreme sports, humongous waterfalls, a few zillion sheep and some of the best mountains you ever did slide down.
 World, meet Queenstown!

-If you're in the mood for a true kiwi adventure and looking for a short trip away to spike the adrenalin or even let nature give you some TLC with a side of relaxation then the place to head is Queenstown in New Zealand's South Island.
-Why you ask?
+If you're in the mood for a true kiwi adventure and looking for a short trip away to spike the adrenaline or even let nature give you some TLC with a side of relaxation then the place to head is Queenstown in New Zealand's South Island.
+Why, you ask?
 Well, we're going to let Q-Town do the convincing for us...

 EXTREME SPORTS 🚁

 You can't turn a corner in Queenstown without seeing some kind of awesome extreme sport to complete.
 So, here's our favourites.

 There's plenty of companies for you to choose from when it comes to seeing the slopes from above.
 There's just no adrenaline rush quite like strapping yourself into your skis/snowboard jumping out of that chopper and just shredding from up above in perfectly untouched powder.
 Seriously, so cool.
 Obviously a little snow experience helps here, so get crackin' on the lessons!

 Bungy jumping off the Nevis, the tallest bungy in New Zealand (pic: @andrewbroderick8) Win a trip to do your #NZMustDo Again!
 1. Post a pic of your experience 2.
 Tag who you’d take with you 3.
 Hashtag #NZMustDo Last chance to win the do-over of a lifetime!
 Entries close Monday 1st June, 11am NZST!
 T&Cs here: nzmustdoagain.co.nz